-Until a few years ago my primary contribution was as an individual contributor.
-My role has since grown to include building, leading, and directing UX teams while helping define software platforms that shape the products that follow.
-From those experiences certain questions surfaced over and over again informing how to optimize the creative process, keep a cross-functional team motivated and deliver amazing products.
+My role includes building, leading, and directing UX teams while helping define software platforms that shape the products that follow.
+My goal is to optimize the creative process, keep a cross-functional team motivated and deliver amazing products.

-From that, somthing emerged.
+From that, something emerged.
 Here is some of what I discovered.
 View the thinking

 Before & After